When I began my study of the rich and the poor I wanted to know the answer to one question: why are some people rich and other people poor?

 This is why I mentioned above the importance of maintaining your health.

 Pursuing success is a long process.

 It will take many years.

-If you neglect you health during those years it could derail you.
+If you neglect your health during those years it could derail you.

 6. They’re Afraid

-Many who quit give into their fears: fear of losing money, fear of bankruptcy, fear of taking on debt, fear of their marriage unraveling, fear of embarrassment, fear of inadequacy, etc.
+Many quit giving into their fears: fear of losing money, fear of bankruptcy, fear of taking on debt, fear of their marriage unravelling, fear of embarrassment, fear of inadequacy, etc.